 All that I was hearing was the aftermath of the game, spilling out on to the streets of the city.
 (Incidentally, no idea who won that day.
 Couldn’t care less, as a matter of fact.)

 Across the street, there were men milling around.
 Most of the noise was coming from just a few individuals, howling invective at each other.

 Police vans were arriving, blue-lights glinting off shop windows, high-viz jackets beginning to dot the street.

-Anyone having a quiet coffee or beer in the seated area at the front of the Radisson Blu Hotel just along the road must have been greatly entertained.
+On that otherwise quiet Sunday afternoon in Glasgow, anyone having a quiet coffee or beer in the seated area at the front of the Radisson Blu Hotel just along the road must have been greatly entertained.

 The hate-fuelled, foul-mouthed rants echoed in the busy pavement beneath the bridge, but started to subside as the police made their presence felt.

 Only in Glasgow…

 Finally, there was only one voice, obscenities at full volume, directed to some other dispersing group further along the pavement.